vdhamer/Photo-Club-Hub/.github/README.md

 These layers of information are called `Levels` here because they need to be submitted in ascending order and, whenever the `Level` of a club increases, additional app features are automatically enabled for that club.

-A club can incidentally take as long as needed before proceeding to a next level.
+A club can take as long as needed before proceeding to a next level (days, weeks, months..).

-This means that an app user can encounter clubs at different `Levels` throughout the app.
+This means that the app user will see clubs with different `Levels` throughout the app.
 To the user this simply means that some clubs have shared more types of information than others.

-Museums are added in the same way, although `Level 2` and `Level 3` are not applicable.
+Museums are added in the same way, although `Level 2` and `Level 3` are not applicable here.

 ![Screenshots of 3 screens](images/app_screenshots_EN.jpg "Screenshots of app")